johndcobb/johndcobb.github.io/index.md

 <div class="intro" markdown="1">
 I'm a fifth year PhD student in the mathematics department at the [University of Wisconsin-Madison](https://www.math.wisc.edu/) advised by both [Daniel Erman](https://people.math.wisc.edu/~derman/) and [Michael Kemeny](https://people.math.wisc.edu/~kemeny/homepage.html).
 From 2019 to 2022, I was supported by a [DoD NDSEG Fellowship](https://ndseg.sysplus.com/NDSEG/About/).
 Details are in my [CV]({{ absolute_url }}/cv).

 My research interests are primarily within algebraic geometry and commutative algebra.
-I am currently thinking about geometric/homological techniques to study syzygies, vector bundles and linear series on curves, and positivity in general.
+I am currently thinking about geometric/homological techniques to study syzygies, vector bundles and linear series on curves, and using algebraic geometry to aid in classification questions and statistics.
 </div>

 <div class="me" markdown="1">